SvenGroot/JumboCore/README.md

 my time as a Ph.D. candidate at [Kitsuregawa Lab](http://www.tkl.iis.u-tokyo.ac.jp/new/?lang=en) at the University of Tokyo's Institute of Industrial Science.

-Jumbo offers a similar Distributed File System and distributed data processing engine, and its design sometimes heavily borrows from Hadoop 1.0.
+Jumbo offers a similar Distributed File System and distributed data processing engine as Hadoop, and its design sometimes heavily borrows from Hadoop (pre-1.0).

+It was created as a research and learning project, and is not intended for production use.

 ## Overview